Pallav0099/panicmonitr/README.md

 A zero-infrastructure, peer-to-peer health monitoring daemon.
 It replaces centralized uptime monitors with a flat-peer mesh, using Iroh for direct QUIC connections and append-only, cryptographically signed trust logs for access control.

+With v2, it features comprehensive system and container resource monitoring, local SQLite log stores, P2P gossip-based metric streaming, and offline gap handling.

 ## Prerequisites

 - Linux (tested on modern distributions)
 - Python 3.12+
 - Systemd (for daemon management)
+- Optional but recommended: Docker (for container stats)

 ## Installation